openfido/openfido/README.md

     # Build the docker image, using the SSH private key you use for github
     # access (to access other openslac private repositories)
+    export COMPOSE_DOCKER_CLI_BUILD=1
     docker-compose build --build-arg SSH_PRIVATE_KEY="$(cat ~/.ssh/id_rsa)"
+    # TODO at some point docker-compose will support the "--ssh default" docker
+    # parameter - until then we need to pass the key manually :(

     # Login to an docker instance of the flask app:
     docker-compose run --rm workflow_service bash